- Main Menu

 The Center is home to an active Student Guide Program, offering Yale undergraduates from all disciplines the opportunity to work closely with works of art and museum departments.
 Student guides meet weekly to learn about the Center’s collections, refine their touring skills, spend time in the Rare Books & Manuscripts and Prints & Drawings departments, take trips to area museums and galleries, and work on an annual student-curated Art in Focus exhibition.

 The Student Guide Program began in the fall of 2002 with the aim of increasing the profile and use of the Center among Yale undergraduates.
 Guides develop introductory tours of the Center’s collections based on their interests.
-The program is run under the guidance of Linda Friedlaender, Senior Curator of Education, and Jaime Ursic, Associate Curator of Education at the Center.
+The program is run under the guidance of Linda Friedlaender, Senior Curator of Education.

 John F. O’Brien Acquisition Program